AYASKA-in/Explainable-AI-based-ECG-Heartbeat-Classification-Using-Deep-Learning-Models/README.md

 # Explainable-AI-based-ECG-Heartbeat-Classification-Using-Deep-Learning-Models
-Got it 👍 You uploaded your research paper (PDF) and the Jupyter notebook.
-Based on both, I’ll draft a **professional README.md** for your GitHub repository.
-This README will summarize your project, explain the methodology, provide setup instructions, and guide contributors.
-Here’s a first version:

 ---

 # Explainable AI-Based ECG Heartbeat Classification Using Deep Learning

-This repository contains code and resources for the project **"Explainable AI-Based ECG Heartbeat Classification Using Deep Learning Models"**, which leverages **CNN-LSTM-Attention architectures** along with **SHAP** and **LIME** for model interpretability.
+This repository contains code and resources for the project **"Explainable AI-Based ECG Heartbeat Classification Using Deep Learning Models"**, which leverages **CNN-LSTM-Attention architectures** for model interpretability.

 The project aims to build **accurate and explainable deep learning models** for classifying ECG heartbeats from the MIT-BIH Arrhythmia Database and PTB Diagnostic ECG Database.